 How to get to Gangneung Jungang Market:

 Go to the Gangneung Intercity Bus Terminal.
-From there take Bus #202 and get off at Sinyeong Theater Bus Stop which is about 5 stops away.
-Walk straight until you come to an alley and then make a right.
+From there, take Bus #202 and get off at Sinyeong Theater Bus Stop, about five stops.
+Walk straight until you reach an alley, and then make a right.
 Walk straight until you pass the 4-way intersection.

 Jeju Dongmun Market